Code-Institute-Submissions/MSP-8/README.md

 ### Unfixed bugs

-- Colors are not appearing as bold within the mock terminal as they are within a normal system terminal.
+- Colours are not appearing as bold within the mock terminal as they are within a normal system terminal.
         - This will require changing the node.js code that formed part of the initial college template and therefore will not be corrected prior to submission

 # Deployment Process